 The nurse nodded.
 “They seem to be targeting politically affiliated buildings.”

 “The leaders of Orchidville,” I muttered.
 “She kidnaps the leaders.
-That’s why Jessie, Dr. Pierce and Lady Bernadette are missing.”
+That’s why Jesse, Dr. Pierce and Lady Bernadette are missing.”

 “But that doesn’t explain your father,” Heidi said, softening her voice at the mention of my old man.
 “And how did you and Wynona get away scot-free?”

 I shook my head, “There is a chance that she doesn’t know I am a Sage and she assumed it was my father instead.
 They also probably missed Wynona.
 She was completely hidden under the cabinet and only revealed herself to me.
 We need to warn her.”